neosaurrrus/blog-entries/17_to_22 React.md

 ...and thats why we needed `this.ref`!

+## Final Thoughts

-I think there is a definite series on other firebase uses worth doing.
+I have used Mongo previously, Firebase has a pretty slick way of working too.
+I think there is a definite series on other Firebase uses worth doing.
 Probably will forget though.